wearespindle/fuet-notify/README.md

 # vue-shout
-Simple notification for Vue using the Vuex store.
+Simple notification for Vue using the Stash store.
 Checkout the [demo](https://wearespindle.github.io/vue-shout/).

 # Usage
 This module depends on npm and commonjs.
 Just install in your project with: